xwp/wp-customize-snapshots/readme.txt

 1. The “Save & Publish” button becomes a combo-button that allows you to select the status for the changeset when saving.
 In addition to publishing, a changeset can be saved as a permanent draft (as opposed to just an auto-draft), pending review, scheduled for future publishing.
 A revision is made each time you press the button.
 2. For non-administrator users (who lack the new `customize_publish` capability) the “Publish” button is replaced with a “Submit” button.
 This takes the changeset and puts it into a pending status.
 3. When selecting to schedule a changeset, the future publish date can be supplied.
 Changesets can be supplied a name which serves like a commit message.
 4. When selecting Publish, a confirmation appears.
-Additionally, a link is shown which allows you to browse the frontend with the changeset applied
+Additionally, a link is shown which allows you to browse the frontend with the changeset applied.
+This preview URL can be shared with authenticated and non-authenticated users alike.
 5. The admin bar shows information about the current changeset when previewing the changeset on the frontend.
 6. The Customize link is promoted to the top in the admin menu; a link to list all changesets is also added.
 7. The Customize link in the admin bar likewise gets a submenu item to link to the changesets post list.